Monday, December 17, 2007

 STEP #6 Add more details with tiny dots and tiny snake of Gold or contrast color.
 For example, put white dot on black dot.
 Like so.

+I press the beads down lightly in the picture.
 Here are one of the finished bracelet.
 I strung the beads on the stretchy cord with a copper spacer beads.

 I wonder how many different beads I can make for just using 5 color clay.
 What do you think?
 Up to the challenge, anyone?